#1 Brazil fan | Pictures | Reuters

 Nelson Paviotti gets dressed in one of his many outfits.
 REUTERS/Nacho Doce

-Nelson Paviotti stands outside his home decorated with the colors of the national flag.
+Nelson Paviotti holds up caricatures of his soccer idols Neymar and Romario, while standing inside his home.
+Paviotti has recently decorated his home specially for the 2014 World Cup that Brazil is hosting.
 REUTERS/Nacho Doce

-Nelson Paviotti stands outside his home decorated with the colors of the national flag.
+Nelson Paviotti holds up caricatures of his soccer idols Neymar and Romario, while standing inside his home.
+Paviotti has recently decorated his home specially for the 2014 World Cup that Brazil is hosting.
 REUTERS/Nacho Doce

-Nelson Paviotti walks around one of his two Volkswagen Beetles.
+Nelson Paviotti gets up from his desk in his office.
 REUTERS/Nacho Doce

-Nelson Paviotti walks around one of his two Volkswagen Beetles.
+Nelson Paviotti gets up from his desk in his office.
 REUTERS/Nacho Doce

-A view of the motor of a Volkswagen Beetle belonging to Nelson Paviotti.
+Nelson Paviotti looks at a photo that a boy took of them together, as they stand next to Paviotti's Volkswagen Beetle.
 REUTERS/Nacho Doce

-A view of the motor of a Volkswagen Beetle belonging to Nelson Paviotti.
-REUTERS/Nacho Doce

-Nelson Paviotti drives one of his two Volkswagen Beetles through the streets of Campinas.
-REUTERS/Nacho Doce

-Nelson Paviotti drives one of his two Volkswagen Beetles through the streets of Campinas.
-REUTERS/Nacho Doce

-Nelson Paviotti looks at a photo that a boy took of them together, as they stand next to Paviotti's Volkswagen Beetle painted with the colors of the national flag.
-REUTERS/Nacho Doce

-Nelson Paviotti looks at a photo that a boy took of them together, as they stand next to Paviotti's Volkswagen Beetle painted with the colors of the national flag.
+Nelson Paviotti looks at a photo that a boy took of them together, as they stand next to Paviotti's Volkswagen Beetle.
 REUTERS/Nacho Doce

 Next Slideshows